 Every spring, the Career Development Center holds a workshop called "Planning Your Summer: Housing and Budget."
 View the workshop presentation.

-Use this Personal Summer Budgeting Worksheet as a resource for plan your budget.
+Use this Personal Summer Budgeting Worksheet as a resource to plan your budget.

 You’ve planned a great internship.
 Now you need to find a place to live!